GitNether/paperback/README.md

 - **Soft Taco** :: X3 Mult.
 1 in 10 chance this card is destroyed at end of round.
 - **Shopping Center** :: Shops have an additional card slot.
 - **Bicycle** :: Wild Cards give Mult equal to their Chip Bonus, then X1.5 Mult.
+- **Reference Card** :: Gains X1 Mult for each time the least played base poker hand has been played.

 ## In Progress & Planned